newstackdev/iosdk/templates/hugo/src/iosdk/README.md

-Keeping this directory intact will allow future upgrades of iosdk theme.
+Keeping this directory intact will allow future upgrades of iosdk themeu